Code API (.code

 Blocking vs Non-Blocking Execution#

 When submitting code requests for execution on the Data Owner’s server, it runs by default in a blocking manner.
-This means the Data Owner’s server won’t process anything else until that computation is done.
-This can impact performance when working with heavy computations or when many Data Scientis send requests at the same time.
+This means the your client won’t be usable until that computation is done.

 To mitigate this issue, you can send non-blocking requests that are queued and execute only when the server has enough available resources.
 See the Jobs API for more details on how to work with non-blocking requests.